Troubleshooting

 Cause

 Combined draw exceeded the 1 A total budget shared by the two USB 2.0 ports.
-The over-current protection cut both rails together.
+Over-current protection cuts both rails together.
+There is no software command to re-enable them at runtime.

 Fix